 Limit(s) on Set(s) of Services .
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above . × Prospective Individual Budget Amount .
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above . assigned to a participant is based in part on the individ and in part on the application of a statistically-derived funding among persons who have similar supports nee individual budget amount enhances participant choice providers and promotes funding portability.
-The imple amounts also recognizes the importance of avoiding ab available to current waiver participants during their tra The prospective individual budget amount is a limit on The waiver assigns a prospective individual budget amount to each participant.
+Furnish the information specified above .
+The waiver assigns a prospective individual budget amount to each participant.
 The amount that is assigned to a participant is based in part on the individual's previous service authorization amount and in part on the application of a statistically-derived algorithm that is designed to standardize funding among persons who have similar supports needs.
 The assignment of a prospective individual budget amount enhances participant choice in the selection of services and service providers and promotes funding portability.
 The implementation of prospective individual budget amounts also recognizes the importance of avoiding abrupt changes in the amount of funding available to current waiver participants during their transition to the new waiver.
-The prospective individual budget amount is a limit on the overall amount of funds that may be authorized for COMP services.
+The prospective individual budget amount is a limit on the overall amount of funds that may be authorized for NOW services.
 The prospective individual budget amount may not exceed the waiver's individual cost limit as specified in Appendix B-2.
 When a participant elects to direct waiver services, the prospective individual budget functions as the participant-directed budget.
 In order to link participant support needs and resource allocations, DHR selected the Supports Intensity Scale (SIS) assessment tool developed by the American Association on Mental Retardation (AAMR) to objectively measure individual supports needs.
 The SIS is a validated, reliable instrument for assessing the level of an individual's supports needs in major domains of daily living as well as behavioral and medical needs.
-During the period November 1, 2005 - January 15, 2006, the SIS instrument was administered to a randomly selected group of 600 Mental Retardation Waiver Program and Support Services Waiver Program (CHSS) participants.
+During the period November 1, 2005 - January 15, 2006, the SIS instrument was administered to a randomly selected group of 600 Mental Retardation Waiver Program and Community Habilitation and Support Services Program (CHSS) participants.
 The size of this sample was sufficiently large to ensure that it was descriptive of all waiver participants at acceptable statistical confidence levels.
 The results of these assessments were entered into a database along with additional information concerning the participant's living arrangement (i.e., lives with family, lives independently, or resides in a community residential setting).
 A second database was created to capture information about the amount of services that had been authorized for the individuals in the sample.
-Employing multiple regression analysis and other statistical techniques, SIS elements were isolated that are statistically significant in explaining differences in service expenditures, and a prospective individual budget amount assignment algorithm was developed.
+Employing multiple regression analysis and other statistical techniques.
+SIS elements were isolated that are statistically significant in explaining differences in service expenditures, and a prospective individual budget amount assignment algorithm was developed.
 The resulting algorithm exhibits a high correlation between historical funding authorizations and measured supports needs.
 Additionally, the algorithm satisfactorily explains differences in funding authorizations that stem from differences in objectively assessed supports needs.
 A description of the methodology used to develop this algorithm and the algorithm itself is available to CMS upon request.
 Also, the methodology for determining the prospective individual budget amount is available for public review and inspection upon request from the Office of Developmental Disabilities.